 "The drought has led to difficult conditions in parts of the farm sector."

-“Taking account of the available information, the Board judged that holding the stance of monetary policy unchanged at this meeting would be consistent with sustainable growth in the economy and achieving the inflation target over time,” said Lowe.
+The statement concluded that the low level of rates is supporting the Australian economy and that "the board judged that holding the stance of monetary policy unchanged at this meeting would be consistent with sustainable growth in the economy".

 For the official RBA article, please visit the Reserve Bank’s website.